wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-java-custom-upload.md

 ### Liferay

 Liferay is supported on Azure Websites.
-Since Liferay can require significant memory, the web app needs to run on a medium or large dedicated worker, which can provide enough memory.
+Since Liferay can require significant memory, the web site needs to run on a medium or large dedicated worker, which can provide enough memory.
 Liferay also takes several minutes to start up.
-For that reason, it is recommended that you set the web app to **Always On**.
+For that reason, it is recommended that you set the web site to **Always On**.

 Using Liferay 6.1.2 Community Edition GA3 bundled with Tomcat, the following files were edited after downloading Liferay: